The nerve that controls your facial muscles passes through a narrow corridor of bone on its way to your face.

 Complications of Ramsay Hunt syndrome may include:

 - Permanent hearing loss and facial weakness.
 For most people, the hearing loss and facial paralysis associated with Ramsay Hunt syndrome is temporary.
-However, it can become permanent for some people.
+However, it can become permanent.

 - Eye damage.
 The facial weakness caused by Ramsay Hunt syndrome may make it difficult for you to close your eyelid.
-Incomplete eyelid closure can lead to damage of the protective dome of clear tissue over the front of your eye (cornea).
+When this happens, the cornea, which protects your eye, can become damaged.
 This damage can cause eye pain and blurred vision.

 - Postherpetic neuralgia.
 This painful condition occurs when a shingles infection damages nerve fibers.
-The messages sent by these nerve fibers become confused and exaggerated — causing pain that may persist long after other signs and symptoms of Ramsay Hunt syndrome have faded.
+The messages sent by these nerve fibers become confused and exaggerated, causing pain that may last long after other signs and symptoms of Ramsay Hunt syndrome have faded.

-Children are now routinely vaccinated against chickenpox, which greatly reduces the chances of them becoming infected with the naturally occurring chickenpox virus.
-A shingles vaccine for people age 60 or older also is recommended.
+Children are now routinely vaccinated against chickenpox, which greatly reduces the chances of becoming infected with the chickenpox virus.
+A shingles vaccine for people age 50 or older also is recommended.